Felixburton7/NYT_Clone/README.md

 ## Author

-Felix Burton - Flutter Developer.
+Felix Burton - Flutter Developer, and used code from Yamen Abdulrahman.